-Using mobile 4G or 5G connections are not recommended.
+Pro tip!
+Using a mobile 4G or 5G connection is not recommended.

 Here's an example of good WiFi